eigenbom/avm/README.md

 This README covers installation and basic examples.
 To dive deeper you can read the full API documentation at [doc/api.md](doc/api.md) and read about the design principles at [doc/design.md](doc/design.md).

 ## Installation

 The library is available in different "distributions" provided in this repository (e.g, for [lua 5.1](lua51)).
-Each of these has a `debug` variant that will perform additional parameter validation.
+Each of these has a `debug` variant that will perform additional parameter validation at some additional cpu expense.

-Choose a distribution and copy into your local project directory.
+To install this library first choose a distribution and copy into your local project directory.
 You can then require each [module](#modules) as needed.
 For example:

 ```lua
 local array = require 'avm.array'